netgen-layouts/layouts-docs/getting_started/migrate_ezplatform_ibexa.rst

-Migrate Netgen Layouts from eZ Platform to Ibexa OSS
+Migrate Netgen Layouts from eZ Platform to Ibexa CMS
 ====================================================

 Migrating Netgen Layouts from eZ Platform to Ibexa boils down to renaming